opnfv/vineperf/docs/testing/user/configguide/installation.rst

 In theory, it is possible to use any VNF image, which is compatible with supported hypervisor.
 However such VNF must ensure, that appropriate number of network interfaces is configured and that traffic is properly forwarded among them.
-For new vswitchperf users it is recommended to start with official vloop-vnf_ image, which is maintained by vswitchperf community.
+For new ViNePerf users it is recommended to start with official vloop-vnf_ image, which is maintained by ViNePerf community.

 .. _vloop-vnf: